Eeram: Plot

 The plot opens with water overflowing from an apartment at around 2:00 AM in Block E, which is seen by the apartment watchman.
-When he goes to inspect the source of the water, he witnesses a young woman Ramya (Sindhu Menon) in the bathtub dead from asphyxiation.
-An investigation of her death is done by Assistant Commissioner of Police Vasudevan (Aadhi), an honest and upright police officer who is also Ramya's former boyfriend.
+When he goes to inspect the source of the water, he witnesses a woman Ramya in the bathtub dead from asphyxiation.
+An investigation of her death is done by Assistant Commissioner of Police Vasudevan, an honest and upright police officer who is also Ramya's former boyfriend.
 Although circumstantial evidence points it was a suicide, Vasu doubts its reliability and restarts the investigation of the events leading to her death.

 The investigation reveals that Ramya was having an extramarital affair with an unknown person, and his frequent visits to her flat are confirmed by her neighbours in the building.
 However, Vasu is not convinced and sure that there is someone behind Ramya's death and names him Mr. X. He also remembers his love life with Ramya during their college years.
-Vasu was refused Ramya's hand in marriage by her father Shriraman (Rajashekar) as he was not willing to get his daughter married to a police officer.
+Vasu was refused Ramya's hand in marriage by her father Srinivasan as he was not willing to get his daughter married to a police officer.
 When Vasu asked her to elope and marry him, she refused, and they parted ways.
-Later, Ramya married wealthy businessman Balakrishnan (Nandha).
+Later, Ramya married wealthy businessman Balakrishnan Egambaram.

-Meanwhile, strange mishaps begin to take place in the apartment where Ramya died.
-Kalyani Subramanyam (Lakshmi Ramakrishnan), who resides in the flat opposite Ramya's, dies by electric shock.
-An army veteran, Thiyagarajan (Boys Rajan), on his visit to Pondicherry, dies when an umbrella tip pierces his neck.
+Meanwhile strange mishaps begin to take place in the apartment where Ramya died.
+Kalyani Subramaniyam, who resides in the flat opposite Ramya's, dies by electric shock.
+An army veteran, Thiyagarajan, on his visit to Pondicherry, dies when an umbrella tip pierces his neck.
 The apartment watchman also dies a mysterious death.
 Vasu connects these deaths to Ramya but does not know how exactly.
 He finds that water is the common element in all the deaths.
 He appoints a few assistants to live in various flats of the apartment and inform him if there is any suspicious activity.
-The assistants point out a young man (Krishna) coming there to meet his girlfriend Deepa.
+The assistants point out a young man coming there to meet his girlfriend Deepa.
 Vasu identifies him as Mr. X and follows him to a theatre, but before he can catch him, he sees Mr. X banging his head into the restroom mirror.
 Vasu tries to stop him from killing himself, but an eerie spirit stops him from saving the young man.
 Vasu then sees human footprints walking on water and understands that it is the work of a supernatural entity.